Aunabil4602/chakma-nmt-2024/README.md

 Details about the <b>benchmark set</b> (exact corresponding translations):<br>
 Benchmark set consists of 600 samples of parallel (exact corresponding translations) Chakma-Bangla sentences/segments.

+**Description on the dataset for multilingual training will the added soon...**

 # Codes
 First install the libraries with specific versions as mentioned in the requirements.txt file.
-To install the libraries open your terminal and the following script:<br>
+To install the libraries open your terminal and run the following script:<br>
 `pip install requirements.txt`

 This repository includes three files: